 - A “discourage chaining” flag can be set on a model to prevent a chain from being created or extended.
 Read more in our documentation.

-- As with all DirectQuery connections, the connection to a Power BI dataset will not be shown in Power Query.
+- The connection to a Power BI dataset will not be shown in Power Query.

 - Parameters for database and server names are disabled.
 There are plans to support parameters in the future.